A Look at Each Vaccine: Polio Vaccine

 In about 1 of every 2.4 million recipients, the live, weakened virus contained in the oral polio vaccine causes paralysis.
 The shot does not have this same side effect because, unlike the oral version, the shot contains killed virus that cannot replicate and, therefore, cannot cause paralysis.

 Between 1961 and 1996, children in the United States received four doses of the oral vaccine.
-This changed beginning in 1997 and continued throughout 1999 when children typically received two doses of the shot followed by two doses of the oral version.
+This changed beginning in 1997 and continued throughout 1999 when children typically received two doses of the shot followed by two doses of the oral vaccine.
 Since that time, infants have received four doses of the shot.

 Relative risks and benefits